How the ‘Sgt. Pepper’s Lonely Hearts Club Band’ Movie Derailed Two Careers

 How do you kill the careers of two of the biggest pop acts in the world in one fell swoop?
-Simple — leave them stranded in a cinematic disaster, bring to a boil, remove from heat and watch them wilt.
+Simple: Leave them stranded in a cinematic disaster, bring to a boil, remove from heat and watch them wilt.

 In 1978, the Bee Gees and Peter Frampton had both reached mega-stardom status, selling millions of records, with their faces plastered on magazine covers everywhere and playing sold-out concerts to venues across the globe.
 The sky was the limit, and they reached it.
 Unfortunately, there was nowhere to go but down.

 George Burns stars as the film’s narrator, relating the tale of Billy Shears and the band.
-The ancient actor even serenades audiences with a rendition of “Fixing a Hole.”
+The weather-worn actor even serenades audiences with a rendition of “Fixing a Hole.”
 Things head quickly downhill from there.
 There’s no dialogue in the movie other than Burns’ flat narration, so it’s up to a number of Beatles classics to tell the story of the Lonely Hearts Club Band, whose instruments are stolen by the evil B.D.
 Brockhurst (played by Donald Pleasance).

-Steve Martin is Dr. Maxwell Edison (owner of one deadly silver hammer), Beatles collaborator Billy Preston plays Sgt Pepper and Alice Cooper checks in as the Sun King to deliver a wigged-out take on “Because.”
+Steve Martin is Dr. Maxwell Edison (owner of one deadly silver hammer), Beatles collaborator Billy Preston plays Sgt.
+Pepper and Alice Cooper checks in as the Sun King to deliver a wigged-out take on “Because.”
 Aerosmith show up as the Future Villain Band that battles it out with the Lonely Hearts Club Band’s good guys.
 See Frampton duke it out with Martin and Steven Tyler!
 (No really, you gotta see this.)
 And just try wiping the scene where robots (singing “Mean Mr. Mustard”) give the evil B.D.
 Brockhurst a massage from your brain.

+The same couldn’t be said for the film.
 Sgt.
 Pepper’s Lonely Hearts Club Band was released to theaters on July 24, 1978 and was unsurprisingly slammed by critics and fans.
 It might be easy to point fingers for this wreck, but the fact is, both the Bee Gees and Frampton were caught up in a soulless music-industry machine – just like the one the movie’s heroes fight against.
 We’re guessing even the Beatles themselves couldn’t save this mess.

-See the Beatles and Other Rockers in the Top 100 Albums of the ’60s
+The Top 100 Albums of the ’60s